ShrimpAndBits/gritcoin/README.md

    * milling - this literal string
    * number of coins - a positive, non-zero integer
-   * recipient - github username of the recipient of the new coins
+   * recipient - gritcoin username of the recipient of the new coins
    * note - up to 1024 bytes of optional additional text associated with the milling.
 OK to contain spaces.

 * givings - The transfer of one or more coins from one person to another.